solvaholic/eppi/docs/README.md

 ## `/fonts` includes Tamzen font

+This project uses PIL.ImageDraw to put text on the e-paper display.
 PIL.ImageDraw appears to be happy with many different font formats.
-I figure monospace bitmap fonts will work most reliably on this display.

-@Tecate provides [a catalog of bitmap fonts](https://github.com/Tecate/bitmap-fonts).
-I tried several and chose to work with Tamzen first:
+This project uses the monospace bitmap font Tamzen:

 https://github.com/sunaku/tamzen-font

-In particular I like that Tamzen includes a variety of sizes in bold and regular.
-I find it also quite easy to read on the e-Paper display.
+In case you'd like to use other fonts, @Tecate provides [a catalog of bitmap fonts](https://github.com/Tecate/bitmap-fonts).

 :hat-tip: @sunaku and Scott Fial, thank you for Tamzen and Tamsyn :bow: